marteinn/AtomicPress/README.md

 **Options**

-	-r Remove the sqlite file when done.
+	-r (remove) Remove the sqlite file when done.
-	-f Do now show the agreement promp.
+	-f (force) Do now show the agreement promp.

 #### Updating from a older version